 RU Library Search Everything This search engine searches for books and audio-visual materials that are also listed in the library's catalogue, as well as journal articles (chiefly those that are available electronically), theses and dissertations, newspaper coverage from some recent and a selection of archival newspapers, and digitized content such as out-of-copyright books and journals that are available from sources such as The Internet Archive and The Hathi Trust.
 In practice, Search Everything is most useful for finding journal articles.
 Use the filters on the left to narrow your results.
 To search specifically for books or audio visual resources, use the actual Library Catalogue as highlighted on the Books and E-Books page.

 If you want to try a more focused search restricted to databases emphasizing English Literature, try the following resources:

 To explore your research questions in the context of the wartime (World War, 1939-1945) Canada, try multiple searches refining your search terms.
 Remember to keep exact phrases within "quotation marks," and to use capitalization when using the Boolean operators AND, OR, NOT.

 "the name of the character or cartoonist under study"

-The Toronto Public Library has an excellent collection that supports the study of English literature.
+The Toronto Public Library has an excellent collection that supports the study of English literature, visual arts, history and other disciplines.
 Many scholarly works are only available at the Toronto Reference Library located on Yonge Street one block north of Bloor Street.
 These items generally must be used in the library.
 Some material is part of the vast circulating collection.
 Online databases and books are becoming more common.

 Literature Criticism Online covers contemporary and classical literature, drama and poetry as well as children's literature.